rangaswamyJ/rs-news-app/README.md

-# Angular7 Authentication with Firebase5
+# News App with Angular7 and Firebase5

-Learn to create full Firebase authentication system with Angular7 using AngularFire2 library.

-Step by step article on [Full Angular 7 Firebase Authentication System](https://www.positronx.io/full-angular-7-firebase-authentication-system)
+## Authentication
 - Sign in with Google
-- Sign in with Facebook
 - Sign in with username/password
 - Sign up with username/password
 - Recover forget password